R2Northstar/NorthstarWiki/docs/helping.md

 This entire section only applies to users with `ticket-staff`+ roles who can see the ticket channels in the Discord server

 The tickets have a fairly straightforward way of operating.
-When a user clicks on a button to open a ticket (a staff ticket is only visible by helper+ roles, while a public ticket is visible by ticket-staff+ roles) they're greeted with the following screen:\
+When a user clicks on a button to open a ticket they're greeted with the following screen:\
 ![The information fields for opening a ticket](images/ticket-information-popup.png)

+If you or the end user are curious about the difference, a staff ticket can be viewed by anyone with the helper role or above, while a public ticket can be viewed by anyone with the ticket-staff role or above

-They will fill this out with information which will later be shared in their ticket as a message sent as an embed by the ticket bot.
+Once they hit a button to open a ticket, they will fill out the popup with information which will later be shared in their ticket as a message sent as an embed by the ticket bot.
 This will be the first message in the channel and will look something similar to this:\
 ![The embed sent in a ticket with the information filled out by the user](images/ticket-open-message.png)